alphagov/gsp/docs/gds-supported-platform/getting-started-gsp-cluster.md

     This file defines metadata about the chart.

-1. Create a `templates` directory in the root directory.
-This directory contains all Kubernetes object definitions.
+1. Create a `templates` directory in the `chart` directory to store the Kubernetes object definitions.

-1. Create a `values.yaml` file in the root directory.
-This file sets the default values for your desired chart variables.
+1. Create a `values.yaml` file in the root directory to set the default values for your desired chart variables.

-## Create a Kubernetes Deployment object
+### Create a Kubernetes Deployment resource

-You run an app by creating a [Kubernetes Deployment object](https://kubernetes.io/docs/concepts/#kubernetes-objects).
+You run an app in the local GSP instance by creating a [Kubernetes Deployment resource object](https://kubernetes.io/docs/concepts/#kubernetes-objects).
 This object defines your app and its routes, databases and all other relevant information.
-You describe a Deployment in a YAML file.
+You describe a Kubernetes Deployment in a `.yaml` file.

 1. Create a `deployment.yaml` file in the `templates` directory.
 The following example uses an [nginx](https://hub.docker.com/_/nginx/) container image called `myapp`.
 Replace this nginx container image with your app image: